 in indigenous languages and settings.

-Mr. Kaplan is curator and co-founder of the Provincetown Tennessee Williams Festival.
+Mr. Kaplan is curator and co-founder of the Provincetown Tennessee Williams Theater Festival.
 He has staged Williams' plays worldwide.
 In

 2003 Mr. Kaplan directed Tennessee Williams The

 in Cantonese at the Hong Kong Repertory Theater.
 In 1993 he directed and designed the Russian premiere of Suddenly Last Summer, and in 2008 in Chicago, the world premiere of Williams' The Day on Which a Man Dies.
 In 2012 he directed and designed Ten Blocks on the Camino Real for performances in Rioplatanese Spanish at the marketplace of Paysandu, Uruguay.

 Sufi King Lear

 in Tashkent, Uzbekistan, performed in the Uzbek language; Genets